H4PE0N/Competitive-Programming/Library-Sources-Folder/README.md

 Functions-Testing-Folder - Here is the  test  functions for the third folders functions located.
-Every function exept  for  the  random  and  output  functions  has  a test-function in this folder.
+Every function except for  the  random  and  output  functions  has  a test-function in this folder.

 Library-Functions-Folder - Here is the  functions  that